mayank-95/graduation_day/README.md

 1. The number of ways to attend classes over N days.
 2. The probability that you will miss your graduation ceremony.

-## Solution

-### 1. Number of Ways to Attend Classes

-To calculate the number of ways to attend classes over N days, we need to find the total number of valid attendance patterns.
-We can solve this problem using dynamic programming.

-### 2. Probability of Missing Graduation Ceremony

-To calculate the probability of missing your graduation ceremony, we need to find the number of invalid attendance patterns (patterns where you miss the graduation ceremony) and then calculate the probability as the ratio of invalid patterns to the total number of patterns.

 ### String Format for the Solution

 The solution should be represented in the string format as "Answer of (2) / Answer of (1)", where: